 “You can’t go past a bloody Chris’ tzatziki.
 It’s just a really good standard tzatziki.
 It’s just simple and natural, not overdone.
 It’s a really great base and you can add to it – you can almost add stuff and pretend it’s completely your own.
 I’d add a little extra lemon and a little bit of salt, pepper and olive oil on top to garnish – boom shaka laka.”

-John Rivera, Kariton Sorbetes
+John Rivera, Kariton Sorbetes and Askal

 “My favourite go-to dip from the supermarket is Pilpel taramasalata.
 I always have to have it in my fridge.
 It’s so delicious and much more convenient than being cheffy at home and making my own, especially with the newborn keeping us busy.
 The wifey and I love to snack on crudités.
 Fresh market veggies are also a constant feature of our fridge.
 There’s nothing better than lathering up a crisp breakfast radish or a crunchy leaf of witlof with a good dollop of tarama.”